-The payment of funds toward the cost of the construction and installation of the subject improvements will assist in the elimination of one or more blighting conditions inside the Centre City Redevelopment Project area, and the proposed improvements are consistent with the Implementation Plan adopted for the Project pursuant to Health and Safety Code 33490, in that:
+The payment of funds toward the cost of the construction and installation of the subject improvements will assist in the elimination of one or more blighting conditions inside the East Village Redevelopment District area and the proposed improvements are consistent with the Implementation Plan adopted for the Project pursuant to Health and Safety Code 33490, in that:

-- A. The improvements will enhance the public right of way and replace inadequate public improvements.
-The proposed improvements will remove and replace these adverse conditions, upgrading to match the improvements on nearby streets. - B. Street trees will be added to further enhance the aesthetic quality of the street and the location of street light standards will be adjusted and added so as to increase the level of lighting along the public sidewalks. - C. The improvements will act as a catalyst providing an incentive for private investment, thereby contributing to the removal of economic blight. - D. The improvements provide improved pedestrian access to public and private properties. - E. "Completion of off-site improvements in this area is a means to contribute to blight removal by replacing inadequate public improvements" is included in the work program of the Implementation Plan adopted June 21, 1994 pursuant to Health and Safety Code 33490.
+- A. The improvements will enhance the public right of way and replace inadequate or missing public improvements.
+The proposed improvements will remove and replace these adverse conditions, upgrading to match the improvements on nearby streets. - B. These improvements will include street lights thereby increasing lighting levels on public sidewalks. - C. The improvements will act as a catalyst providing an incentive for private investment, thereby contributing to the removal of economic blight. - D. The improvements provide improved pedestrian access to public and private properties. - E. "Completion of off-site improvements in this area is a means to contribute to blight removal by replacing inadequate public improvements" is included in the work program of the Implementation Plan adopted June 21, 1994 pursuant to Health and Safety Code 33490.